 In order to prove compliance, companies can call upon the criteria established by NIST: The National Institute of Standards and Technology, which is considered a gold standard in security and privacy guidelines.
 The SHIELD Act will be enforced by the office of the NYS Attorney General.

-Sandwire’s compliance division, ComplyRely, is NIST-ready and can provide documentation and guidance to protect your company.
-If you are unsure if your business complies with these new regulations, please contact us so we can review your IT hardware, systems and processes.
-ComplyRely provides services for the NY SHIELD Act/NIST, GDPR, CyberInsurance and HIPAA.
-Call us at (516) 861-3000 and ask for Karen Perry to learn more.
+Sandwire’s compliance division, ComplyRely, is NIST-ready, and can provide documentation and guidance to protect your company.
+If you are unsure if your business complies with these new regulations, please contact us so we can review your IT hardware, systems, and processes.
+ComplyRely provides services for the NY SHIELD Act/NIST, GDPR, CyberInsurance, and HIPAA.